ryanhebert31/Final-Project/README.md

 # AI Final Program: Emily & Ryan

-This program implements a web crawler, scraper, and cosine similarity algorithm to act as a search engine for the domain https://www.muhlenberg.edu/.
+This program implements a web crawler, scraper, and cosine similarity algorithm to act as a search engine for the domain https://www.muhlenberg.edu/, as well as a testing environment for our consine similarity algorithm.

 ## Installation & Usage